 This triggers automatic recording when any external impact is detected by the cam, such as a bump or a scrape.
 Most G-sensor recorded footage can last up to 30 seconds with or without audio recording.
 The overwriting function will save these 30 second clips.

 The parking feature keeps your car and all your belongings inside safe from burglars.
 It acts as a 24-hour security guard and activates when it detects suspicious forces.
 You will need to wire your car for these features.
-We have a how-to post on how to wire a dashcam.
+We have a how-to post on how to install a dashcam.

 Generally, the best dash cams available on the market turn on when you start your engine.
 This means that whenever you’re on the road, dash cams are working as silent spectators.
 If a camera isn’t well built, it could overheat and melt the metal frame or batteries.